 This timeline represents only the most well-documented litigation and related incidents involving Kanakuk Kamps and former staff members.
 It is likely — and not uncommon in sexual assault cases — that many more claims have been settled confidentially and the details effectively hidden through non-disclosure agreements and similar contract clauses demanded by Kanakuk Kamps.

 A lawsuit filed on behalf of John Doe XII alleging sexual assault is filed against former Kanakuk Kamps Director Pete Newman, currently serving two life sentences plus 30 years in Missouri state prison for sexual crimes.
-Newman is known to have abused at least 60 Kanakuk campers prior to his conviction in 2010.
+Newman is known to have abused more than 50 Kanakuk campers prior to his conviction in 2010.

 Kanakuk remains open despite the COVID-19 pandemic, resulting in 82 campers contracting the disease within three days.
 The camp made few public statements about the outbreak, and its communications office did not respond to multiple news media interview requests.